-Two attractive teenagers were strolling in front of Queen Ka’ahumanu Shopping Center a while back.
-One would have thought it was a romantic moment except the young man was busy texting or playing games on his cell phone and the girl was similarly engaged on hers.
+Two attractive teenagers were strolling in front of Queen Ka’ahumanu Center a while back.
+One would have thought it was a romantic moment except the young man was busy texting or playing games on his cellphone and the girl was similarly engaged on hers.

 They weren’t talking or holding hands.
 So much for romance.

-NBC News reported that many children under the age of two already have portable devices — and that parents are increasingly using the gadgets to entertain toddlers.
+NBC News reported that many children under the age of 2 already have portable devices — and that parents are increasingly using the gadgets to entertain toddlers.

-A host on a daily talk show admitted that she sometimes used her iPhone to distract her two-year-old while she changes a diaper or otherwise engages with her baby.
+A host on a daily talk show admitted that she sometimes used her iPhone to distract her 2-year-old while she changes a diaper or otherwise engages with her baby.